Sonny Wade: Early life

-College
+College career

 Once at Virginia Tech, Wade was one of 9 Freshman quarterbacks and earned his position as the quarterback of the Freshman team.
 After having philosophical differences with Head Coach Jerry Claiborne Wade decided that he was going to transfer schools and play football somewhere else.
 Prior to transferring, Wade went back for summer camp and worked his way up to starting quarterback.
-Upon being named first string quarterback, Wade informed the coaching staff that he would be leaving.
+Upon being named first-string quarterback, Wade informed the coaching staff that he would be leaving.

 After transferring out, Wade found himself at Emory & Henry College in Southwest Virginia where he participated in football, basketball, and baseball.
 While at Emory and Henry, Wade started at quarterback where he also assumed the role of punter, placekicker, and offensive coordinator by calling his own plays.

-He led the nation in scoring during the 1967 season with 141 points and with his athletic ability and astute play calling, also led the team to a national record in total offence with an average of 553.3 yards per game during the 1968 season.
-During that same 1968 season, he was second in the nation in total offense and passing, threw 28 touchdowns, rushed for 9 touchdowns, kicked 31 extra points, had a 9-1 winning record, and was voted 1st team Associated Press Little All-American Quarterback, his second All-America selection after his first coming after the 1967 season.
+He led the nation in scoring during the 1967 season with 141 points.
+With his athletic ability and astute play calling, Wade also led the team to a national record in total offense with an average of 553.3 yards per game during the 1968 season.
+During that same 1968 season, he was second in the nation in total offense and passing, threw 28 touchdowns, rushed for 9 touchdowns, kicked 31 extra points, had a 9-1 winning record, and was voted 1st team Associated Press Little All-American Quarterback, his second straight All-America selection (he was also a 1st team selection for the 1967 season).

 Wade was voted Virginia's College Football Player of the Year in 1966, 67, and 68.
 As a result of his performance in the 1968 season, Wade was selected to play quarterback at the North-South Shriners Classic football game.
-Expected to be selected in one of the first several rounds of the 1969 NFL draft, Wade's draft position slipped to the tenth round after throwing three interceptions in the North-South game and was selected by the Philadelphia Eagles with the 236th overall pick.
-Wade was also selected by the Montreal Alouettes of the Canadian Football League and in the days prior to TV deals and large salaries offered to players, he was offered the same contract terms for both teams and decided to head to Montreal after extensive changes were made in the Philadelphia front office.

 One year after graduating, he was inducted into the E&H Hall of Fame and his #18 jersey was retired.